yanzeyu-csu/SigBridgeR/vignettes/Troubleshooting.md

 # **Troubleshooting**

+Here are some common problems and their solutions.
+If you cannot find your problem here, please file an issue.

 ------------------------------------------------------------------------

+> [!ERROR]\
 > ## Error in normalize.quantiles(dataset0) : ERROR; return code from pthread_create() is 22

 To solve this problem, you need to install `preprocessCore` without threading support.
 Try: